 Michael is energetic, talented and passionate.
 He believes in making wine ‘for people who love to drink wine,’ with an honest and pragmatic approach to wine making.
-He is also a great innovator – proof being Audacia’s breakthrough Rooibos Wooded; Sulphur Additive Free and Vegan Friendly wine range.
+He is also a great innovator – proof being Audacia’s innovative breakthrough ‘No Sulphur Added’ wine range.

 Michael understands that wine is a living, organic liquid that should not be overly fussed with, but allowed to develop naturally.
 He looks for his solutions within the wine and tries not to impose too much on the processes of nature.
 He is well loved by his team who offer him their unfailing loyalty – a loyalty earned by treating one and all with respect and deference.

-Immediately after harvest, our grapes and the wines they produce are bought into contact with Rooibos and Honeybush toasted wood chips and natural indigenous tannins.
-Where ever we would have added Sulphur in the wine making process in the past we now add Rooibos and/or Honeybush wood chips or tannins.
-These impart unique preservative providing antioxidants and polyphenols into the wine, without the need to add any chemical preservatives, thus creating the exciting and revolutionary ‘Healthier Option’ new wine category.
+Immediately after harvest, our grapes and the wines they produce are bought into contact with natural indigenous tannins.
+Where ever we would have added Sulphur in the wine making process in the past we now add locally produced tannins.
+These impart unique preservative providing antioxidants and polyphenols into the wine, without the need to add sulphur, thus creating the exciting and revolutionary new wine making process.

 The winemaker on Audacia is the link between vineyards and cellar, controlling all aspects of both viticulture and winemaking.
-Perfection is reflected in everything that occurs on Audacia: winter pruning and additional summer growth limitation means the crop is restricted to between 7 and 8 tons per hectare.
+Perfection is reflected in everything that occurs on Audacia: winter pruning and additional summer growth limitation means the crop is restricted to between seven and eight tons per hectare.
 Audacia is compact enough to ensure each vine gets individual attention.